 Rebrickable's parts are based (mostly) on the LDraw numbering scheme.
 For any features that rely on importing or exporting to external websites or applications, automatic part number conversions are done to prevent any problems.

-We accept MOC submissions from anyone via the MOC Designer page.
+We accept MOC submissions from anyone via the Submit a Moc page.
 To be approved, your MOC must meet some basic requirements:

 - You must have building instructions that anyone can follow if they have the parts to build your MOC.
 These instructions can take any form such as photo sequences, digital LDD/MPD files, rendered PDF documents, or even Youtube videos.
 As long as they are clear enough.